 The study protocol is the core document of a study that should be drafted as one of the first steps in any research project once the research question has been clearly defined.
-The final version must precisely describe everything being done in the study so that the study can be reproduced.
-It should be amended and updated as needed and amendments should be justified.
+The final version must precisely describe everything being done in the study to ensure reproducibility of the study.
+The protocol should be amended as needed and amendments should be justified.

-The various data collection forms including the Case Report Form (CRF) or descriptions of the data elements may be appended to the protocol, providing an exact representation of how the data will be collected.
+Various data collection forms including the Case Report Form (CRF), list of disease codes or descriptions of the data elements may be appended to the protocol, providing an exact representation of how the data will be collected.
 The study protocols could include a section specifying ways in which the CRF will be piloted, tested and finalised.
 Amendments of final CRFs should be justified.
 For field studies, physician or patient forms would be included depending on the data collection methodology.
-Other forms may be included as needed, such as patient information or patient-oriented summaries.
+Other forms may be included as needed, such as patient information, consent form or patient-oriented summaries.